remotion-dev/remotion/packages/docs/docs/lambda/authentication.md

 aws_secret_access_key = YOUR_SECRET_ACCESS_KEY
 ```

 In this example, we added a `remotion` profile.
-Now, by setting `AWS_PROFILE=remotion`, you can select the profile and don't need to pass each environment variable separately anymore.
+Now, by setting `REMOTION_AWS_PROFILE=remotion`, you can select the profile and don't need to pass each environment variable separately anymore.

 ## See also